NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 mainTag: HDF5
 packagesLibraries: []
 tutorialSeries: [intro-hdf5-r-series]
-description: "An brief introduction to the Hierarchical Data Format 5 (HDF5) file / data model.
+description: "An brief introduction to the Hierarchical Data Format 5 (HDF5) file/data model.
 Learn about how HDF5 is structured and the benefits of using HDF5."
 code1:
 image:
   feature: hierarchy_folder.png